Probabilistic Soundness Guarantees in LLM Reasoning Chains: Evaluating for Estimating Probabilistic Soundness

 \subsection{RQ2: In what setting does \cert{} identify more errors than baselines?}

 To pinpoint where ARES most effectively outperforms other methods, we needed to test it in settings with long reasoning chains and clear error propagation.
-Since existing benchmarks often lack these specific features, we constructed two controllable datasets designed to isolate these challenges: \begin{itemize} \item \textbf{\ourdata{}:} A synthetic logical reasoning dataset involving proofs over abstract graphs. \item \textbf{\recipes{}:} A dataset adapted from the cooking task graphs in CaptainCook4D~\citep{peddi2024captaincook}, which rely on sequential rules. \end{itemize} We designed these datasets specifically to test the core reasoning capabilities of each method.
-To control for confounding variables like world knowledge and greedy reasoning , \ourdata{} uses abstract symbols and shuffled rules to mitigate ordering bias.
-In both datasets, we represent the underlying rules (e.g., logical rules or recipe actions) as base claims.
-We then intentionally remove a key base claim—such as a rule in a proof or an ingredient in a recipe—to create unsound derivations where we can track exactly how the initial error propagates through the reasoning chain.
-Further details on these datasets are available in Appendix~\ref{app:synth_datasets}.
+Since existing benchmarks often lack these specific features, we constructed two controllable datasets designed to isolate these challenges: \begin{itemize} \item \textbf{\ourdata{}:} A synthetic logical reasoning dataset involving proofs over abstract graphs. \item \textbf{\recipes{}:} A graph-rule-based dataset adapted from the cooking task graphs in CaptainCook4D~\citep{peddi2024captaincook}. \end{itemize} We designed these datasets specifically to test the core reasoning capabilities of each method, controlling for confounding variables.
+For example, \ourdata{} uses abstract symbols and shuffled rules to mitigate ordering bias.
+In both datasets, we represent the underlying rules (e.g., logical rules, recipe actions) as base claims.
+We then intentionally remove a key base claim—like a rule in a proof or an ingredient in a recipe—to create unsound derivations, allowing us to precisely track how the initial error propagates through the reasoning chain.
+Further details can be found in Appendix~\ref{app:synth_datasets}.

 Experiments on these controlled datasets confirm that ARES excels at identifying propagated errors, especially in long chains.
 As demonstrated in Figure~\ref{fig:long_chains}, ARES maintains a high Macro-F1 score even as chains become very long, whereas the performance of all baseline methods deteriorates sharply after just a few steps.
 For example, \cert{} sustains a Macro-F1 score of at least 89\% on chains up to 50 steps long, while other methods fall into the 30–40\% range.
-The results in Table~\ref{tab:benchmarks-combined} further highlight this robust performance across our synthetic datasets.
+The results in Table~\ref{tab:benchmarks-combined} further highlight this robust performance across our synthetic datasets, with an example shown in Table~\ref{tab:claimtrees-example}.
 We further discuss in \cref{app:method} that only \OURS{} satisfies all important desiderata for error detection while other methods fail to.